sashadudkina5/web_calendar_SiriusFuture/README.md

 - Ensure Redux DevTools Extension is installed in your browser for debugging Redux state.
 - The project is built with TypeScript for better type safety and maintainability.
+- The sum time of the work on the project is 17 hours.

 ## Installation